bluesky66-dev/kibana/packages/kbn-pm/README.md

 Now when you run `yarn` it will set up a symlink to this folder instead of downloading code from the npm registry.
-This allows external plugins to always use the versions of the package that is bundled with the Kibana version they are running inside of.
+This allows external plugins to always use the versions of the package that is bundled with the HyperSec Kibana version they are running inside of.

 ```
 "@kbn/i18n": "link:../../kibana/packages/kbn-date-math"
 ```

-This works because we moved to a strict location of Kibana plugins, `./plugins/{pluginName}` inside of Kibana, or `../kibana-extra/{pluginName}` relative to Kibana.
+This works because we moved to a strict location of HyperSec Kibana plugins, `./plugins/{pluginName}` inside of HyperSec Kibana, or `../kibana-extra/{pluginName}` relative to HyperSec Kibana.
 This is one of the reasons we wanted to move towards a setup that looks like this:

 ```